F5Networks/terraform-provider-bigip/docs/userguide/fast-integration/create-http.rst

 |

-Now, run the following commands, so we can:
+Run the following commands so you can:

 1. Plan the changes
 2. Apply the changes